cidles/poio-api/doc/analysis.rst

     ag.from_elan("elan-example3.eaf")

 In the next step we set the default tier hierarchy for the annotation graph.
-As the example file contains four root tiers with sub-tiers we have to choose one of the hierarchies carefully.
+As the example file contains four root tiers with subtiers we have to choose one of the hierarchies carefully.
 In our case we choose the hierarchy with the root tier `utterance..W-Spch` that we find at index `1` of the property `ag.tier_hierarchies` after we loaded the file.
 We choose this